 Top 30 States with the Highest Number of Paint and Coatings Establishments

-- U.S. paint and coatings industry exports totaled $1 billion to Canada and $411 million to Mexico in 2012.
-These two NAFTA partners have consistently been the two largest export markets for the industry, accounting for two-thirds all U.S. paint and coatings industry exports in 2012, totaling $1.4 billion.
+- U.S. paint and coatings industry exports totaled $1 billion to Canada and $450 million to Mexico in 2013.
+These two NAFTA partners have consistently been the two largest export markets for the industry, accounting for two-thirds all U.S. paint and coatings industry exports in 2013.

-- Ohio led the states with the most paint and coatings exports, with $307 million in 2012, up by 8% from 2011; Illinois came in second with $251 million in paint and coatings exports in 2012.
+- Ohio led the states with the most paint and coatings exports, with $281 million in 2013; Illinois came in second with $258 million in paint and coatings exports in 2013.

 Source: Trade statistics were derived from U.S. Bureau of the Census data and are reported on a Census or Customs basis.
 State export statistics are drawn from the Origin of Movement (OM) series compiled by the Foreign Trade Division of the U.S. Census Bureau.